nasa-fornax/fornax-documentation/documentation/compute_environments.md

 The specific environments that are available depend on the {ref}`base-environment` (container image) you selected when starting your server.
 All container images use an x86_64 Ubuntu Linux system.
 Each comes pre-installed with JupyterLab extensions as well as one or more Python software environments.
-You can customize your experience by installing additional software in the pre-installed environments as well as creating new environments and installing additional JupyterLab extensions.
+You can customize your experience by installing additional Python software in the pre-installed environments as well as creating new environments, installing additional JupyterLab extensions, and installing non-Python software.
+This page describes the details.

 ## Working with Python Environments